bebatut/enasearch/README.rst

 Installation
 ------------

-To install ENASearch, simply:
+ENASearch can be installed with pip:

 .. code-block:: bash

     $ pip install enasearch

-or with conda
+or with conda:

 .. code-block:: bash